haozi12/binary_work/README.md

 Small helpers for writing and reading binary data using C-style format specifiers.

 This project provides two functions, `_write_` and `_read_`, that serialize and deserialize primitive values into/from a raw byte buffer using a format string similar to printf/scanf.
 The format string controls which values are consumed/produced and in what order.
+Notice that normal characters and the specifiers not listed below will be automatically skipped.

 Supported format specifiers
 - %d       - int